ThibaultEmo/ece-webtech-2023-fall/modules/04.frameworks/lab.md

 ## Prerequisites

-Back up the previous labs in your repository under the `labs` folder.
+Tag your latest commit from the previous lab with a name like `lab3` to help navigate your project.
+Don't forget to push the tag.

 ## Part 1.
 Initialize the Next.js application (easy level)